MrudulAddipalli/Linker-v1.0/README.md

 in place of "Group Name" add same "Group Name" that you want to update.
 You can cancel process , by clicking "Cancel".

-All crud operations implemented in one html file
+All crud operations implemented using javascript and jquery library.

-How to Install :
+How to Install In Chrome :
 step 1 : Clone/download zip of this project
 step 1.1 : Unzip downloaded file
 step 2 : Open chrome browser